 So the noise coming from your pool pump sounds a little less like a pile of rocks, and a little more like a screech.
 The culprit here is most likely the bearings.
 Bearings are mounted on the motor to reduce friction as the motor shaft spins.
 If your bearings are worn out, you’ll need to change them or replace the entire motor—unfortunately, lubrication won’t do.

 Although replacement bearings are relatively inexpensive, the labor is intensive.
 A replacement install requires a special bearing puller, as well as two different bearing sizes.
 Before calling it quits—or calling a professional—try using a hammer to tap the top of the motor casing a few times.
 While admittedly a bit old school (like hitting the side of a TV to establish a signal in decades past), jarring the motor this way can sometimes dislodge built-up rust inside the motor.

 Take a second to consider the worst case scenario.
 If all else fails and you have no warranty, you can either take the pump to a professional or buy a new one.
-Our recommendation?
+My recommendation?
 Get a pump with a lifetime warranty, and bonus points if you get a variable-speed model, which is the quietest of all—and pays itself off in energy saved.
-No matter the cause of your noisy pump, you’ll be able to sit poolside soon enough, soundtracked only by the soothing sound of a faint rumble.
+No matter the cause of your noisy pool pump, you’ll be able to sit poolside soon enough, soundtracked only by the soothing sound of a faint rumble.
 There’s nothing quite like relaxing in your own backyard.
+Enjoy it.

 - Noisy pool pumps can disrupt tranquility and indicate underlying issues, but troubleshooting is feasible without professional intervention.